popovicialinc/gama/README.md

 **✅ What It Does**

-This .bat script forces your Samsung Galaxy S23, S23+, or S23 Ultra to use Vulkan instead of OpenGL for GPU rendering — no root required.
-Ideal for those who have updated to OneUI 7 and suffer from high temperatures (and thus worse performance, often accompanied by slower charging) and poor battery life.
+This .bat script forces your Android device to use Vulkan instead of OpenGL for GPU rendering — no root required.

+GAMA was created specifically for users who have upgraded to Samsung's OneUI 7 and are experiencing issues such as high temperatures (leading to decreased performance, often coupled with slower charging) and poor battery life.

 **🧩 Requirements**